egel-lang/egel-lang.github.io/index.md

 The Egel interpreter is implemented in C++ and designed to swiftly go from reading the sources to evaluation, though these goals are somewhat at odds with each other.
+Egel is primarily about exploiting a trivialized operational model, a program (state) can be represented as a directed acyclic graph _solely_ and program evaluation corresponds to trampolining the combinator at the root of that graph.

 The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on directed acyclic graphs in idiomatic C++.